 Senator Casey, it is delightful to have you here today, and I call upon you for your opening remarks.

-OPENING STATEMENT OF SENATOR ROBERT P. CASEY, JR., RANKING MEMBER on this issue and to tackle the problem.
+OPENING STATEMENT OF SENATOR ROBERT P. CASEY, JR., RANKING MEMBER

 Senator CASEY.
 Chairman Collins, thank you very much, and thanks for getting us started on this important issue.